 Siberian Chaga extract is not a medicine.
 It is currently classified as a dietary food supplement.
-We recommend to conduct your own research and explore multiple studies done in different countries here.
+We recommend conducting your own research and explore multiple studies done in different countries here.

 Yes, small copies of the document are published here.
 We can provide full copies to our customers.

-Our Chaga extract is produced with water extraction method.
+Our Chaga extract is produced with the water extraction method.

 We don't do it.
 First, there is not much to extract from Chaga by alcohol.
 They say they are obtaining lots of betulin or even betulinic acid from Chaga with the dual extraction.
 This is not true because even wildcrafted Chaga mushroom contains a very tiny amount of betulin.
-Let alone artificially cultivated Chaga which contain neither betulin nor melanin.
-The main ingredient of Chaga is melanin (chromogenic complex) - and it can be derived only from wild Chaga mushroom and only by water.
+Let alone artificially cultivated Chaga, which contains neither betulin nor melanin.
+Chaga's main ingredient is melanin (chromogenic complex) - and it can be derived only from wild Chaga mushrooms and only by water.

-Secondly, the insignificant amount of betulin that can be drawn from Chaga by alcohol is not worth the cost.
+Secondly, the insignificant amount of betulin drawn from Chaga by alcohol is not worth the cost.

 Thirdly, if Chaga was not collected from a wild birch tree and the extract had not been freeze-dried - all the talking about extraction methods doesn't make any sense.
-So instead of searching for some fancy extraction methods, make sure the raw material comes from the right place and the dehydration process was not done with the application of the heat.
+Instead of searching for some fancy extraction methods, make sure the raw material comes from the right place, and the dehydration process was not done with the application of the heat.

 Chaga mushroom doesn't contain any betulinic acid at all.
 It doesn't exist in natural form in Chaga or anywhere else.
-In order to produce any amount of betulinic acid, a highly purified betulin should be processed.
+To produce any amount of betulinic acid, a highly purified betulin should be processed.
 And all this process is too expensive to consider mass production.